Keshaunj/snake-game-project-Unit1/README.md

 - set up a snake grown function, fixed major bugs where eggs werent spawning.
 - changed colors of snake and eggs
 - really regret doing this snake game to much coding for little game

+## friday- sunday 10th - 11th 2024
+- worked with instuctor to debug snake segments not rendering best told to remove growSnake().
+- changed my egg eating tolerance to 45.
+Its a good middle ground so the egg wouldnt be eaten if snake was nearby but no in exact postion to eat.
+- deleted console.logs and cleaned up the pusedo code
+- applied css and background image
+- added a cool hover feature where when your cusor is over the restart button it has opacity!
+- created my how to video